fbpx

-Our editorial team personally selects each featured product.
+We are proud to say that these posts are not sponsored.
+Our editorial team of Bobbie moms and writers personally select each featured product.
 If you buy something through our links, we may earn an affiliate commission, at no cost to you.

 Tracie Collins’ purpose and life’s work is rooted in the gift of life.
-In two decades as a doula and mid-wife, she’s the first to tell you’re called to the work.
+In two decades as a doula and midwife, she’s the first to tell you’re called to the work.
 It chooses you.
 You don’t choose it.

+According to the American Pregnancy Association, a doula’s mission is to help women have a safe, memorable, and empowering birthing experience.
+With more than 1500 births under her belt, Collins has never lost a baby.
+Her current mission is to make sure we stop losing so many black mothers.
 “I understand that you’re (the birthing mother) at a portal,” Collins said, describing the labor process.
 “You can stay here on this side, or you can choose to leave.”

 Black maternal mortality rate

-“Number one, we were dying,” Collins said on the NBDA development.
+“Number one, we were dying,” Collins said regarding the NBDA development.
 “It was real common sense, Are you going to be a part of the solution?
-And also, again-where are all the black doulas?”
+And also, again–where are all the black doulas?”

 The online directory serves as a base for field training, and most importantly, a resource for black families looking for certified birthing experts to guide them through what can very well be described as a health epidemic facing black mothers.